 These courses lead to globally recognised certification and provide the basis for further study in accountancy.
 The course duration is 10 weeks and are run each term.
-Although the courses are free there is an initial registration fee of £79 and examination fees, which are reduced by 50% for Marine Society learners.
+Although the courses are free there is an initial registration Acharity registered in England and Wales 313013 and in Scotland fee of £79 and examination fees, which are reduced by 50% for Marine Society College learners.